Estimated reading time: 5 minutes

 Sydney – Summer night in the harbor

-As the first major city to ring in the new year, all eyes will be on Sydney as one of the night’s first celebrations kick off.
+As the first major city to ring in the new year, all eyes will be on Sydney as one of the night’s first celebrations kicks off.

 Fireworks shower over the Sydney Opera House and Harbor Bridge as crowds cover the bay, parks, and beaches below.
-Enjoy the summer evening with an outside vantage point at Bradfield Park, Luna Park, or Birchgrove Park.
+Enjoy the summer evening from an outside vantage point at Bradfield Park, Luna Park, or Birchgrove Park.

 While many vantage points are free to enter, others are ticketed – with tickets going on sale and selling out months before the big night.
 For a more private experience, book a cruise to take in the display from the water.

 Dubai – The world’s tallest building lit up